- Chart

 Core Business Areas

-- RV Segment: Supplies a broad array of components for RVs, including chassis, axles, suspension systems, windows, doors, furniture, electronics, and awnings.
+- RV Segment: Supplies a broad array of components for recreational vehicles, including chassis, axles, suspension, windows, doors, furniture, and electronics.

-- Marine Segment: Provides components for boats, including furniture, windows, doors, pontoon tubes, and electrical systems.
+- Marine Segment: Provides components for boats and other marine vehicles, such as seating, furniture, windows, and electrical systems.

 Leadership and Structure